matschlue/surfs_up/README.md

 Oahu seems to be good place to open a surf and ice cream shop business since the weather is very stable and predictable.
 All year round, warm temerpatures can be expected.

+Two additonal queries to investiage could be:

+ - precipitation data in order to examine the potential rainfall
+ - water temperature in order to examine the temperatue of the ocean